Namdang0901/Scan-Plan-Pro-HMI/README.md

 The Moveit.launch.py includes the launch file of the gazebo and Moveit 2 simulation, the add_collision_object node and the ur16_control_ui node.
 For real robot interaction, first run the ur_robot_driver, and run the URcap program on the teach pendant.
 Then launch the Moveit.launch.py.

-The 3D point marker coordiante is saved at the log folder of gui package.
+The 3D point marker coordiante is saved at the log folder of ros2_ws.